Q4kK/resume/resume.typ

 )

 = About Me

-#bio()[I am a hard-working individual with a large interest in computer systems, unix development, and game design.
-I enjoy learning about new things related to game engines, cybersecurity, and unix news (Specifically NixOS!)
+#bio()[I am a hard-working individual with a large interest in computer systems, Linux / NixOS development, and game design.
+I enjoy learning about new things related to game engines, cybersecurity, and NixOS!
 	][
 	In my free time, I enjoy walking around my town, gardening, designing game ideas, cooking, and programming my personal api servicing my home lab.
 	][